bretton/ephemeral.services/docs/handbook/01-introduction.md

 It's important to ensure we stay operational under all circumstances.
 This means having multiple nodes with good capacity, and failover mechanisms.

+The entire billing and operational side of providing a VPN network must be 'bootable' and recoverable within an hour of take-down or denial-of-service attack.
+This includes funding routing nodes from a cold wallet store and ensuring outgoing capacity on the network.

 Support-desk queries can be 1 sat requests.

 We need a bird's eye view of the state of our nodes, networks, network providers.